General Post-Operation Surgical Instructions

 Dentures

-If you have had all your teeth removed, your denture should be left in place following surgery for the first evening.
+Following the removal of all your teeth, it’s advisable to keep your dentures in place overnight on the first evening post-surgery.
 Brush your dentures with a toothbrush and toothpaste, and reinsert them.
-Do not sleep with your dentures following the first night of post-surgery.
-If you find it too uncomfortable to reinsert your dentures the next morning, keep them out until the swelling subsides, and then reinsert them.
-The rinsing instructions above should be followed.
-NOTE: You should make arrangements to see your dentist or denturist within 2 days after the surgery for any adjustments to be made.
+However, avoid sleeping with your dentures after the initial night.
+If reinsertion becomes uncomfortable the next morning, keep them out until the swelling subsides and then reinsert them.
+Adhere to the provided rinsing instructions.
+It’s important to note that you should schedule an appointment with your dentist or denturist within 2 days after the surgery for any necessary adjustments.

 Exercise